 The NDEP Air Program is proposing a regulatory change to amend its fee schedule.
 The change seeks to update the Program’s approach to how fees are assessed, and to redistribute the fees across the regulated industry to reflect workload and resources required to implement NDEP’s Air Program.

 Ultimately, the change will allow the Air Program to respond to present and future challenges in the regulated industry, to continue preserving and promoting air quality, and to maintain a vibrant economy in Nevada.

-More information about the changes, along with the proposed fee schedules for major sources, minor sources, and SADs can be seen in PDF the files below.
+More information about the changes, along with the proposed fee schedules for major sources, minor sources, and SADs can be seen in PDF the files and link below.

 The Air Program fee schedule has been organized around three main categories of fees for the last 15 years:

 - Application Fees – based on the type of application;

 - Emission Fees – only for major sources and based on the actual tonnage of